Reduction operator: Applications

 Reduction is one of the main collective operations implemented in the Message Passing Interface, where performance of the used algorithm is important and evaluated constantly for different use cases.

 Operators can be used as parameters for MPI_Reduce and MPI_Allreduce, with the difference that the result is available at one (root) processing unit or all of them.

+OpenMP offers a reduction clause for describing how the results from parallel operations are collected together.

 MapReduce relies heavily on efficient reduction algorithms to process big data sets, even on huge clusters.

 Some parallel sorting algorithms use reductions to be able to handle very big data sets.